AMETEK (NYSE:AME) Releases FY24 Earnings Guidance

-AMETEK (NYSE:AME – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
-The company provided EPS guidance of $6.74-$6.86 for the period, compared to the consensus EPS estimate of $6.84.
+AMETEK (NYSE:AME – Get Free Report) updated its FY24 earnings guidance on Thursday.
+The company provided earnings per share guidance of $6.74-$6.86 for the period, compared to the consensus earnings per share estimate of $6.84.
 AMETEK also updated its Q2 guidance to $1.63-$1.65 EPS.

-AMETEK (NYSE:AME – Get Free Report) last released its earnings results on Thursday, May 2nd.
+AMETEK (NYSE:AME – Get Free Report) last announced its earnings results on Thursday, May 2nd.
 The technology company reported $1.64 EPS for the quarter, beating the consensus estimate of $1.59 by $0.05.
+The company had revenue of $1.74 billion for the quarter, compared to analyst estimates of $1.78 billion.
 AMETEK had a return on equity of 17.74% and a net margin of 19.57%.
-The firm had revenue of $1.74 billion during the quarter, compared to analyst estimates of $1.78 billion.
-During the same period in the prior year, the firm posted $1.49 earnings per share.
-The business’s quarterly revenue was up 9.0% compared to the same quarter last year.
-As a group, sell-side analysts predict that AMETEK will post 6.81 earnings per share for the current year.
+The firm’s revenue for the quarter was up 9.0% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $1.49 EPS.
+On average, sell-side analysts predict that AMETEK will post 6.81 earnings per share for the current fiscal year.

 AMETEK Increases Dividend